Get

 Vaccines are designed to protect against a variety of feline diseases, including rabies virus, feline leukemia virus, feline distemper (also called parvovirus), feline calicivirus, and feline herpes virus.

-One of the best ways to keep a cat healthy is to ensure that they get the specific vaccines they need, which should be discussed on an annual basis with their vet.
+One of the best ways to keep a cat healthy is to ensure that they get the specific vaccines they need, which should be discussed on an annual basis with a vet.
 Vaccines can consist of core and non-core vaccines, depending on a cat’s lifestyle (i.e., indoor vs outdoor, how often they might board in a cattery, etc.), age, and other risk factors.
 Core vaccines are designed to protect against infectious diseases that are either life-threatening or commonly encountered by the majority of cats.
 Non-core vaccines are those which may not be needed, depending on a particular cat’s risk factors.

 To find out which vaccines an indoor cat generally needs and the timing of these vaccines, read on!